seinecle/umigon-stopwords/README.md

 implementation group: 'net.clementlevallois.functions', name: 'umigon-stopwords', version: 'put the latest version here'

+* 2023, March 28: version 0.12

+Fixes a critical issue with files containing stopwords being ignored because of a malformed pom.
+Moving the resource files to the resources folder is a better practice.

 * 2023, March 28: version 0.11

 Adds 'https' as an annoying stopword to remove (English and French only at the moment)